clausmichele/openEO_photovoltaic/README.md

-# openEO photovoltaic
+# openEO Platform - Photovoltaic Farms mapping

-The aim of this project is mapping PV farms over Europe, using open source data like OSM and Sentinel-2.
+The aim of this project is mapping PV farms over Austria, using open source data like OpenStreetMap (OSM) and Sentinel-2.

 The following notebook "photovoltaic.ipynb" explians how PV farms have been extracted from OSM, then visulize the results.

 ![photovoltaic_osm](https://github.com/masawdah/openEO_photovoltaic/assets/61426508/a466c81c-1f1b-4a76-b530-7a02ab817b65)